OpenLake/FOSS-Overflow/content/blog/Not-a-Mess_Hriday_Agrawal.md

 ---
-title: Not-a-Mess
+title: Not-A-Mess: an app for a purpose
 author: Hriday Agrawal
 date: '2022-01-17'
 ---

-# Not-A-Mess: an app for a purpose

 ## 👨‍💻 Introduction
 As the name suggests, it is related to mess, but which one 🤔...the hostel mess or mismanagement?
 Well, it is for both!